PhilippJunk/homelette/README.md

 <img src="logo/logo.png" alt="Logo" width="400"/>

+## Citing

+If you use `homelette` in your research, please cite the following article:

+    Philipp Junk, Christina Kiel, HOMELETTE: a unified interface to homology modelling software, Bioinformatics, 2021;, btab866, https://doi.org/10.1093/bioinformatics/btab866

 ## Installation

 The simplest way to use homelette is to access it through our prepared docker container.
 For more information, please check `homelette/docker` or the [documentation](https://homelette.readthedocs.io/).